golang/proposal/README.md

 to the [golang-dev mailing list](https://groups.google.com/group/golang-dev).
 (Note that the list is moderated, and that first-time posters should expect a delay while their message is held for moderation.)

-If you want to talk to someone off-list, contact Andrew Gerrand at <adg@golang.org>.

 To learn about contributing to Go in general, see the [contribution guidelines](https://golang.org/doc/contribute.html).